asmaart/asmaart.github.io/index.markdown

 <img src="{{ site.baseurl }}\assets\images\asmaa.jpg" width="200"/>

-Asmaa Alomari, a Syrian artist, graduated from the Faculty of Arts, Damascus University in 2002, specialized in graphic design and is a member of the Syrian Plastic Artist's Union.
+A Syrian artist, graduated from the Faculty of Arts, Damascus University in 2002 and is a member of the Syrian Plastic Artist's Union.

 <img src="{{ site.baseurl }}\assets\images\kids-magazine\kid-magazine-2.jpg" width="370"/>